 For a dataset $\mathcal{S} = \{z_1, \ldots, z_n\}$ and a model output of interest $f(x; S')$ trained on subset $S' \subseteq \mathcal{S}$, a linear datamodel takes the form

-where $\mathbf{1}_{S'} \in \{0,1\}^n$ is a binary vector indicating which data points are included in subset $S'$.
-The coefficient $\theta_j$ quantifies the marginal influence of data point $z_j$ on the output: positive $\theta_j$ indicates that including $z_j$ increases the predicted output, while negative $\theta_j$ indicates a decreasing effect.
+where $\mathbf{1}_{S'} \in \{0,1\}^n$ is a binary vector indicating which data points are included in the subset $S'$.
+The coefficient $\theta_j$ quantifies the marginal influence of data point $z_j$ on the output: a positive $\theta_j$ indicates that including $z_j$ increases the predicted output, while a negative $\theta_j$ indicates a decreasing effect.

-Training proceeds by constructing many random subsets $\{S'_i\}_{i=1}^M$, each formed by including each data point independently with probability $\alpha \in (0,1)$.
+Training proceeds by constructing many random subsets $\{S'_i\}_{i=1}^M$, each formed by including each data point independently with a probability $\alpha \in (0,1)$.
 For each subset, the true model output $f(x; S'_i)$ is computed.
 The datamodel parameters are then learned via LASSO regression \cite{park2023trak}: